 With the world still fighting a pandemic, the normal of today is different from the normal of yesterday.
-A lot of people are hoping for a vaccine, but it’s going to take time, with the best-case scenario for the Philippines by April 2021.
+A lot of people are hoping for a vaccine, but the rollout is going to take time.
 And that’s just the availability.
 Ensuring that Filipinos get vaccinated is another challenge.
 So, for now, adjusting to the new normal is the priority.
 And this includes remote work.
-So, to help you work better, here are 6 remote working hacks for you!
+So, to help you work better, here are six remote-working hacks for you!

 6 Remote Working Hacks for You